-(Audacy) For a few hours late last July, it appeared the San Diego Padres were going to acquire three-time Cy Young award winner Max Scherzer from the Washington Nationals.
+For a few hours late last July, it appeared that the San Diego Padres were going to acquire three-time Cy Young Award winner Max Scherzer from the Washington Nationals.

-Instead, that trade fell through and Los Angeles Dodgers president of baseball operations Andrew Friedman swooped in to acquire both Scherzer and All-Star infielder Trea Turner.
+Instead, that trade fell through and Los Angeles Dodgers president of baseball operations Andrew Friedman was able to swoop in and acquire both Scherzer and All-Star infielder Trea Turner.

 With that in mind, it got us to wondering who some under-the-radar trade candidates could be this summer.
-Here's a look at 10 potential names who aren't necessarily likely to be traded in advance of the deadline on Aug.
-2 but shouldn't be altogether ruled out either.
+Here's a look at 10 potential names who aren't necessarily likely to be traded in advance of the Aug.
+2 trade deadline, but shouldn't be altogether ruled out either:

 Victor Robles, Washington Nationals

-Once a higher-rated prospect than Fernando Tatis Jr. and Juan Soto, Robles hasn't replicated the offensive production that he posted in his rookie season of 2018, when he homered 17 times, posted a .745 OPS and stole 28 bases.
-But he's still just 25, so if there's a team that believes it can help fix the offensive production of Robles, it wouldn't take much to turn him into one of the better center fielders in baseball.
+Once a higher rated prospect than Fernando Tatis Jr. and Juan Soto, Robles hasn't been able to replicate the offensive production that he posted in his rookie season of 2018, when he homered 17 times, posted a .745 OPS and stole 28 bases.
+Still just 25, if there's a team that believes it can help fix the offensive production of Robles, it wouldn't take much to turn him into one of the better center fielders in baseball.
 He's already one of the best defenders in the sport, having posted 27 defensive runs saved and 31 outs above average in his young career.
-Perhaps the division rival Philadelphia Phillies -- who employ his former hitting coach Kevin Long and badly need to make defensive upgrades -- could be a potential suitor.
+Perhaps the division-rival Philadelphia Phillies -- who employ his former hitting coach Kevin Long and badly need to make defensive upgrades -- could be a potential suitor.

 Martín Pérez, Texas Rangers